heapwolf/Porter/README.md

 And here is the above code in use...

+    deed.headers['Authorization'] = 'Basic ' + encodeBase64('username:password');

     deed.post.users(

       { foo: 'data' },

-      function(xhr) {
-        xhr.setRequestHeader('authorization', 'Basic ' + encodeBase64('username:password'));
-      },

       function(error, response) {

         console.log(error || response);

       }
     );

 The `users` function was generated from its definition in the `post` group.
-We pass it 1) a payload object, 2) a function to dynamically set the headers associated with this particular request, and 3) a callback function for when the request has finished processing.
+We pass it a payload object, and  callback function for when the request has finished processing.
+The deed object will also expose the headers collection, this is simply an object literal that contains the headers to be used for the request.

 # Licence